GoldbergData/r4ds-solutions-gold/README.md

-# R for Data Science Solutions
+# R for Data Science Exercise Solutions

 This repository is a work-in-progress of my solutions for R for Data Science.
 The solutions are complete, but I am slowly converting them into book format with the [bookdown package](https://bookdown.org).